 Petting Zoos Near NYC Where Kids Can See Farm Animals

-We're so fortunate to live in a city that offers an incredible array of fun spring activities for kids, but sometimes I fret over the disconnect from nature.
-I want my daughter to be as comfortable in the country as she is in the urban jungle, so we're always looking for ways to get out of NYC and explore the expansive farmland that borders the city.
+We're so fortunate to live in a city that offers an incredible array of activities for kids, but sometimes I fret over the disconnect from nature.
+I want my kids to be as comfortable in the country as they are in the urban jungle, so we're always looking for ways to get out of NYC and explore the expansive farmland that borders the city.

-While you can meet some furry friends at the city's wonderful zoos, and even get hands-on at their mini petting zoos, there's something particularly special about enjoying an authentic farm setting.
-We've rounded up our top petting zoos and animal havens to get some serious face time with furry friends.
+While you can meet some furry friends at the city's wonderful zoos and even get hands-on at their mini petting zoos, there's something particularly special about enjoying an authentic farm setting.
+We've rounded up our top petting zoos and animal havens in and near NYC to get some serious face time with furry friends.
 Get ready to load up the family for a day of donkey petting, goat bottle-feedings, and sheep shearing.

 No pets allowed at your apartment?
 Cuddle with the guinea pigs at The Art Farm.

-The most budget-friendly pick on our list, the Queens County Farm Museum, generally offers free admission.
-Festival dates, such as the Sheep Shearing Fest in May, and the many popular fall festivals, require an admission fee.
+The most budget-friendly pick on our list, the Queens County Farm Museum, generally offers FREE admission.
+However, on its seasonal festival dates, such as the Sheep Shearing Fest in May and the many popular fall festivals, there's an admission fee.
 On non-festival days, visitors can peruse the 47-acre grounds and purchase food to share with the resident goats.
 You can also spot pigs, chickens, cows, sheep, and honeybees.
-Weekend visitors can take a tour of the historic farmhouse have been suspended until further notice, seasonal hayrides are offered.
+Open daily year-round, 10am-5pm.
+While tours of the historic farmhouse have been suspended until further notice, seasonal hayrides are still offered.

 Petting Zoos in New Jersey

 Demarest is the closest out-of-state farm to Manhattan.
-Just a short drive from the George Washington Bridge and you are surrounded by farm fun.
-Kids can feed the friendly animals in the barnyard, while parents appreciate the farm stand with its fresh salad bar, rotating array of homemade soups, and other seasonal goodies.
-Don't forget to pick your own peaches, starting in mid-to-late July.
+Just a short drive from the George Washington Bridge, and you are surrounded by farm fun.
+Kids can feed the friendly animals in the barnyard while parents appreciate the farm stand with its fresh salad bar, rotating array of homemade soups, and other seasonal goodies.

-While you might visit this spot for all of your springtime gardening needs, be sure to make time to hang with the animals.
+While you might visit this spot for all of your gardening needs, be sure to make time to hang with the animals.
 Feed is available for purchase in the farm store, and photo-ops abound with the ducks, goats, sheep, alpacas, and cows that call Secor home.
 Check the farm’s Facebook page for updates and upcoming events.
 Animals will not be available until the Fall.